1. Home

 Stereophonic

 Stereophonic, written by David Adjmi and directed by Daniel Aukin with music by Will Butler, runs at Broadway’s Golden Theatre after a hit run off-Broadway at Playwrights Horizons.
 Following a rock band in the 1970s as they record an album and endure the pressure of fame, success, and their own relationships, The Daily Beast called it, “one of the most original, stunningly designed, and technically dazzling plays in New York.”
+It just won the Tony Award for Best Play in 2024.

 Long-Running